veldhub/veld_chain__eltec_udpipe_inference/README.md

 # veld_chain_14_eltec_udpipe_inference

-(work in progress and meant to be more of experimental nature, fleshing out the VELD design)

 This repo uses [udpipe 1](https://ufal.mff.cuni.cz/udpipe/1) to infer on five ELTeC corpora and aggregates their linguistic features into simple overview statistics.